bgruszka/modeli-mundi-3d/README.md

 ## 🚀 Deployment

 This project is automatically deployed to GitHub Pages via GitHub Actions.
-Any push to the `main` branch will trigger a new deployment.
+Any push to the `master` branch will trigger a new deployment.

 ### Manual Deployment